danielkunin/Deeplearning-Visualizations/article/optimization.md

 Batch size is the number of data points used to train a model in each iteration.
 Typical small batches are 32, 64, 128, 256, 512, while large batches can be thousands of examples.

-Choosing the right batch size is crucial to ensure convergence of the loss function and parameter values, and to the <span class="sidenote">generalization</span> of your model.
+Choosing the right batch size is crucial to ensure convergence of the cost function and parameter values, and to the <span class="sidenote">generalization</span> of your model.
 Some research<sup class="footnote"></sup> has considered how to make the choice, but there is no consensus.
 In practice, you can use a <span class="sidenote">hyperparameter search</span>.

 Research into batch size has revealed the following principles:

 - Batch size determines the frequency of updates.
 The smaller the batches, the more — though quicker the updates.
-- The larger the batch size, the more accurate the gradient of the loss will be with respect to the parameters.
-That is, the direction of the update is most likely going down the local slope of the loss landscape.
+- The larger the batch size, the more accurate the gradient of the cost will be with respect to the parameters.
+That is, the direction of the update is most likely going down the local slope of the cost landscape.
 - Having larger batch sizes, but not so large that they no longer fit in GPU memory, tends to improve parallelization efficiency and can accelerate training.
 - Some authors have also suggested that large batch sizes can hurt the model’s ability to generalize, perhaps by causing the algorithm to find poorer local optima/plateau.